-Really though, she should be allowed to grieve.
+She should be allowed to grieve.
 It had been so long since she had last seen his face; the beautiful onyx eyes that bleed to a deep crimson.
-Did he still remember it?
+Did he still remember his promises to her?
 That question often ran through her thoughts nowadays.
-The memories of that time, and that promise, from back then.
-Reminiscing, she clutched a worn bear in her hands.

-Jumping through the trees at a leisurely pace, a boy rubbed at his eyes tiredly.
-He had just completed his mission, of which had been the hardest yet.
-Now on the way back to the Uchiha Compound to report in, he passed through the depth of the forest.
-The twittering chirps of the rising birds and small scuffles of animals were nearly enough to lull him to sleep.
-He thanked his training that he could still keep his eyes open, even on autopilot.
-However, upon passing across a small clearing, his keen senses picked up a faint sound.
+Jumping through the trees at a leisurely pace, Itachi rubbed at his eyes tiredly.
+He had just completed his mission.
+His route to the Uchiha Compound passed directly through the forest.
+The chirps of the waking birds and small scuffles of animals were nearly enough to lull him to sleep.
+He thanked his training that he could still keep his eyes open.
+From somewhere nearby his ears caught a new sound.

 The sound was muffled, coming out in small hiccups.
-At first he thought it an animal, but as he paused to further investigate he realized what it actually sounded like: someone crying, a child to be precise.
-As he silently landed on the dank ground, his suspicions were confirmed.
-Hunched against the trunk of an old tree sat a small girl.
-Her hair contrasted greatly with the brown oak trunk, the soft blossom pink cascading gently in the breeze, almost in harmony with the leaves falling slowly around her.
+At first he thought it an animal, but as he paused to further investigate it dawned on him.
+It was a small child's tears.
+As he landed on the dank ground, his suspicions were confirmed.
+Curled beneath the trunk of a tree was a small girl.
+Her hair shone starkly in the morning light, the soft blossom pink cascading gently in the breeze.

-Snapping from my awed reverie, he couldn't help but wonder why the girl was here.
-In fact, he noted, it shouldn't be possible for a child to get all the way out here by themselves.
+Snapping from his reverie, he pondered why the girl was there.
+In fact, he noted, it shouldn't be possible for a child to get all the way out to the forest by themselves.
 Had someone left her here?

 Though he approached her, the girl made no move to look up.
 Seemingly, she was totally ignorant of his presence.
-This was proven when he reached out his calloused hand to brush it gently against her shoulder.
-In her surprise, she pushed herself backwards, head hitting the tree with a soft knock.
+He reached out his calloused hand and brushed it against her shoulder.
+In her surprise, she pushed herself backwards, head hitting the tree.

-Starting at the unexpected reaction, the teenager crouched down to the girl's level, decidedly not commenting on her accident.
-With a gentle smile he outstretched his hand, radiating the aura of a prince.
+The teenager crouched down to the girl's level, decidedly not commenting on her accident.
+With a gentle smile he outstretched his hand, unknowingly radiating the aura of a prince.
 "Miss, why are you here all by yourself?
 Are you lost?"

-Though her hand slipped up to rub at the forming bruise at the back of her head, the boy's own hand faulted when she looked up at him.
+Itachi's own hand faulted when she looked up at him.
 Her eyes sparkled with a brilliant radiance, the jade tint causing him to emit a small breath of shock.
-He snapped back to attention as the small mouth took a breath, obviously about to speak.
-The boy watched on as she started to blush a red tint upon looking up at her face.
+He snapped back to attention as the small mouth took a breath.
+The boy watched on as she started to blush.
 To his amusement, he found her stuttering as she tried to form words.

-At the answer, he felt sweat accumulate at the back of his neck.
+His stomach dropped slightly.
 What did she mean by tormentors?
 In fact, who even used that word?
-Pushing it aside, he offered her another smile and tilted his head in question.
+He offered her another smile and tilted his head.
 "Then at least tell me your name.
 I'm Itachi by the way."
-Maybe if she told him her name he could take her back to her parents.
+Perhaps if she told him her name he could take her back to her parents.

-It seemed that this girl was far smarter than the usual child he found himself talking to, maybe even more so than Sasuke.
-He was very surprised, but somehow she had been able to predict his thought process.
-Her words played through his mind and he found himself asking yet another question.
-"Are your parents your tormentors then?"
+Itachi wondered if he could be charged with her fainting from a hyperventilation attack.
+Somehow she had been able to predict his thought process.
+Her words played through his mind.
+"Are your parents your... tormentors?"
 It felt funny using the word tormentors like that, but he sucked it up for the sake of finding out if it was indeed her parents.